Liketodev3/study/readme.txt

     Bug-#048752-Fix issues with multi lingual functionality
     Bug-#48675-validate item per page field in settings Bug-#049348-set homepage slide dimensions
-    Bug-#049262: Fixed selection of Teacher availability at 11:30 Bug-#049259-System should notifictions when the student or teacher cancel the lesson

 ---------------------

 Release Number: RV-2.1